 The books, pamphlets, personal papers and photographs of Groom were donated by Lady Groom to the Commonwealth National Library in 1937.
 They constituted the first large personal archive acquired by the Library.
-In 2006 further personal papers were donated under the Cultural Gifts Program by Marie Pearce and other members of Groom’s family.
+In 2006 further personal papers of both Groom and Lady Groom were donated under the Cultural Gifts Program by Marie Pearce and other members of Groom’s family.

 The Littleton Groom Collection contains about 200 books and 260 pamphlets.
 The books, many of which are inscribed, mainly relate to Australian history, law, literature and religion.
 The following are some examples:

 Crombie, Andrew, After Sixty Years or Recollections of an Australian Bushman (1927)

 Evans, George Essex, The Secret Key and Other Verses (1906)

 Hall, Thomas, The Early History of Warwick District and Pioneers of the Darling Downs (n.d.)

 O’Hara, John Bernard, A Book of Sonnets (1902)

 O’Hara, John Bernard, Calypso and Other Poems (1912)